Finding Legal Help

 Most traffic offenses are classified as infractions (no imprisonment and fines up to $750) or class C misdemeanors, (maximum imprisonment of 90 days and fines up to $750).
 Some traffic offenses, such as drunk driving, are classified as more serious offenses which have the possibility of longer terms of imprisonment and higher fines.

-The Uniform Fine/Bail Forfeiture Schedule and the Bail Schedule for Justice Courts provide information about the fine or bail for each offense.
-This is what the judge uses to determine the fine or bail for the offense.
+The Uniform Fine Schedule and the Bail Schedule for Justice Courts provide information about the fine for each offense.
+This is what the judge uses to determine the fine for the offense.

-The Uniform Fine/Bail Forfeiture Schedule specifies which offenses require you to come to court.
+The Uniform Fine Schedule specifies which offenses require you to come to court.

-Most infractions - such as parking violations - do not require you to appear in court, and can be handled by mailing the bail amount to the court listed on the citation.
+Most infractions - such as parking violations - do not require you to appear in court, and can be handled by paying the fine online, or by mailing the bail amount to the court listed on the citation.
+If you are paying the fine online, you will need to know your citation number or your court case number.
+Not all courts use the online ePayment system.
+If your case is in one of those courts, contact them to discuss payment options.

 Disputing Your Traffic Citation